What are Enzymes?

-Cellulase is not produced by dogs and cats.
+Dogs and cats cannot produce cellulase.
 Therefore, if you feed vegetables and fruits to your dog, get a product that contains cellulase for better digestion fruits and vegetables and other plant materials in the diet.

-Depending on the condition you are trying to treat, enzymes should be given to dogs either with meals or on an empty stomach.
+Depending on the condition you are trying to treat, you should give enzymes to your dog either with meals or on an empty stomach.

-If you want to use enzymes to aid digestion, then they should be given with a meal.
+If you want to use enzymes to aid digestion, then give them with a meal.
 So for dogs with such digestive problems as IBD, colitis, pancreatic insufficiency, etc., they should get enzymes with meals.

-For other conditions such as arthritis and cancer, since the enzymes are NOT to be used to aid digestion, they should be given on an empty stomach or with only a tiny amount of food.
+For other conditions such as arthritis and cancer, since the enzymes are NOT to be used to aid digestion, you should give them to your dog on an empty stomach or with only a tiny amount of food.